 Maiden Lane Medical Gynecologists located in New York, NY

-If you have pelvic pain, low back pain, or heavy periods, you might have symptomatic fibroids.
-At Maiden Lane Medical Gynecologists located in Midtown, Downtown and SoHo, New York, NY, our leading gynecologists offer the most advanced treatments for uterine fibroids so you can get relief from pain and irregular bleeding, and reduce their chances for pregnancy complications.
+You might have symptomatic fibroids if you have pelvic pain, low back pain, or heavy periods.
+At Maiden Lane Medical Gynecologists located in Midtown, New York, NY, our leading gynecologists offer the most advanced treatments for uterine fibroids so you can get relief from pain and irregular bleeding and reduce their chances for pregnancy complications.

 What are fibroids?

 Fibroids, also known as leiomyomas or myomas, are benign lumps of muscle tissue that grow within the uterine walls.
 The exact cause of fibroids is unknown, but hormones and genetics affect their development.
 It’s estimated up to 80% of women have fibroids, although only a minority of women will have symptoms.